illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme-online.md

 Each person must deliver the URL to their Critique reports at the beginning of the assigned Lab Time Sprint Presentation Day.
 Feedback will be given on each submission.

-The Project Manager will also submit a link to the recorded presentation on YouTube if fine or link to an mp4 due on the Friday of the Sprint week (Feb 02).
-Place your team name into the filename if delivering the mp4.s
+The Project Manager will also submit a link to the recorded presentation on YouTube if fine or link to an mp4 due on the Friday of the Sprint week (Feb 10 10 am).
+Place your team name into the filename if delivering the mp4.